-Interpretation is a problem that will affect all types of numerical scores.
+Interpretation is a problem that affects all types of numerical scores.

-Here's an example.
+Here’s an example.
 One customer may score a business 8/10 thinking it was great.
 They will definitely return and recommend others.
 But not according to NPS.
-This is because the Net Promoter Score® only treats them as passive, unimpressed customers.
-This may cause you to underestimate your performance and future referrals.
+This is because the Net Promoter Score® only treats them as passive customers.
+This causes you to underestimate your performance and write off the hope of any future referrals.
 Or worse.

-The problems aren't just at the top of the scale though.
-By grouping together customers who score you 0/10 and 6/10, you can cause your business big problems.
-Sure, all detractors require excellent customer service skills to win them back.
+The problems aren’t just at the top of the scale though.
+By grouping together customers who score you 0/10 and 6/10, you will cause your business huge problems.
+Sure, all detractors require some customer service intervention to earn another chance.
 But to do this effectively, you need to first understand the size of the task.

 A 6/10 score may indicate that you need to work on one or two things to win a customer back.
 Whereas, 0/10 emphasises that there are major problems that need an immediate resolution and apology.

-Not only can misinterpretation affect your customer relationships, it can cause lasting damage to your online reputation.
+Not only will this misinterpretation affect your customer relationships, it will cause lasting damage to your online reputation.
 Customers who score you 0-2 are the most immediate danger to your business.
 They need an immediate apology and resolution of their issues to stop them writing a bad review.
 Then you can contact your remaining detractors.
 By focusing your immediate attention on every detractor, you leave your business vulnerable.

 3 – Answer score distribution